elizeusjunior/App/README.md

 ### Installing

-First, make sure that Nodejs installed, to use NPM (Node Package Modules)
+First make sure that NodeJS is installed, in order to use NPM (Node Package Modules)

 Download the package  or clone it using git clone: